i-in-range/Virtual-university/README.md

 # Virtual university

 It is one of my studying tasks.
-I have create the API for some university.
+I createв the API for some university.

 ## Used technologies